demidenm/PyReliMRI/docs/similarity_funcs.rst

 * `Are there restrictions on which data I should or shouldn't calculate similarity between?` \

 It all depends on the question.
 You can calculate similarity between group level maps or individual maps. \
-There are two things to keep in mind: Ensure the data is in the form that is expect and be cautious about the \
+There are two things to keep in mind: Ensure the data is in the form that is expected and be cautious about the \
 thresholding that is used because a threshold of 2.3 on a t-stat.nii.gz may not be as restriction on the group maps \
 as it is on the the individual maps.
+Note, the spearman estimate is intended to be on raw values and not binzarized values. \
+In this case, `thresh` should remain as default 'None'.